Serbian name: Surnames

 Most Serbian surnames have the surname suffix -ić (Serbian Cyrillic: -ић) (/sh/).
-This can sometimes further be transcribed as -ic, but in history, Serbian names have often been transcribed with a phonetic ending, -ich or -itch.
+This can sometimes further be transcribed as -ic, but Serbian names have often been transcribed with a phonetic ending, -ich or -itch.

-This form is often associated with Serbs from before the early 20th century: hence Milutin Milanković is usually referred to, for historical reasons, as Milutin Milankovitch, and Mileva Marić, born in Vojvodina (then a part of Hungary) has sometimes been rendered as Marity (e.g. in the claim of "Einstein-Marity" theory).
+This form is often associated with Serbs from before the early 20th century and so Milutin Milanković is usually referred to, for historical reasons, as Milutin Milankovitch, and Mileva Marić, born in Vojvodina (then a part of Hungary) has sometimes been rendered as Marity (e.g. in the claim of "Einstein-Marity" theory).

 The -ić suffix is a Slavic diminutive, originally functioning to create patronymics.
-Thus the surname Petrović means the little son of Petar (Petrić signifies the little son of Petra, the widow).
+Thus, the surname Petrović means the "little son of Petar" (Petrić means "little son of Petra", the widow).

-Most Serbian surnames are paternal (father), maternal (mother), occupational, or derived from personal traits.
+Most Serbian surnames are paternal (father), maternal (mother), occupational or are derived from personal traits.